 Revolting in the Body and Mind

-Not so easy.
-There are physical limits.
-When these are exceeded, the tables turn: it is the sick body which now dictates to the mind.
+Every slave master miscalculates the physical breaking point of their slaves, assuming that they will have an infinite tolerance for abuse.
+In an equally abusive necroeconomy, our biological limits are being exceeded by a system which tries to get as much out of us as it can.
+But there are physical thresholds.
+When these are exceeded, the tables turn.
+It is the sick body which now dictates to the mind.
 The sick and the hungry are now ready to fight.
 Not for their freedom, but for their very survival.
+Enough is enough.

 Revolt is a natural, healthy process in any society, much like an occasional forest fire clears out the ecosystem and rejuvenates the forest.
-But our ability to revolt is being disabled by a civilisation which appears to have irrationally decided to censor itself out of existence, making its bed literally inside the inferno it has ignited.
+But our ability to revolt is being disabled by a civilisation who appears to have censored itself out of existence, making its bed literally inside the inferno it has ignited.
 It thinks that it can sleep through its inconvenient collapse.

 3 thoughts on “Revolting in the Body and Mind